Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 }The /proc Filesystem

 /proc is a virtual filesystem on Linux.
-Its "files" don't exist on disk - the kernel generates their content on the fly when you read() them. /proc/cpuinfo exposes CPU information, /proc/meminfo shows memory statistics, /proc/[pid]/status reveals per-process details.
+Its "files" do not exist on disk; the kernel generates their content when you read() them. /proc/cpuinfo exposes CPU information, /proc/meminfo shows memory statistics, and /proc/[pid]/status reveals per-process details.

 const stats = fs.statSync('/proc/cpuinfo');

-console.log(stats.size); // 0 - but the file has contentfs.readFile() handles this fine - it reads in chunks until EOF without trusting the reported size.
-But low-level code using fs.read() with a buffer sized to stats.size would allocate 0 bytes and read nothing.
+console.log(stats.size); // 0 - but the file has contentfs.readFile() handles this case because it reads in chunks until EOF instead of trusting the reported size.
+Low-level code using fs.read() with a buffer sized to stats.size would allocate 0 bytes and read nothing.

 /proc/self is a symlink to /proc/[your-pid]/, convenient for introspection. /proc/[pid]/cmdline gives you a process's command-line arguments (null-separated bytes). /proc/[pid]/fd/ is a directory of symlinks - each one points to the file that file descriptor number has open.
 Useful for debugging leaked fds.

-/proc exists only on Linux. macOS uses sysctl for similar system info.
-Windows has nothing equivalent in the filesystem namespace.
-Guard your code:
+Because /proc exists only on Linux, portable code has to guard this path. macOS uses sysctl for similar system information, and Windows has no equivalent in the filesystem namespace:

-Named pipes are inter-process communication channels that appear as files in the filesystem.
-When one process opens a named pipe for reading, it blocks until another process opens the pipe for writing (and vice versa).
-If your file-processing tool encounters a named pipe, it hangs waiting for the other end to connect.
+Named pipes are inter-process communication channels that appear as filesystem entries.
+When one process opens a named pipe for reading, it blocks until another process opens the pipe for writing, and the reverse is also true.
+If a file-processing tool treats a FIFO like a regular file, it can hang waiting for the other end to connect.

 Unix domain sockets are local IPC endpoints used by Docker (/var/run/docker.sock), PostgreSQL, MySQL, and many system daemons.
-They show up in stat() results and look like files, but they aren't readable with readFile() or createReadStream().
-They're connection endpoints that speak specific protocols.
+They show up in stat() results and look like files, but they are not readable with readFile() or createReadStream().
+They are connection endpoints that speak specific protocols.

 Check for both: